 - the cultivation of agility and risk-conscious innovation in corporate development

-- anchoring social and environmental orientation in investment decisions
+- the anchoring of social and environmental orientation in investment decisions

-- anchoring meaning in daily work to build resilience – both individual and organizational.
+- the anchoring of meaning in daily work to strengthen resilience – both individually and organizationally.

 Mindfulness forms the basis of these skills and can be understood as a core competence for the necessary mindset change.
 See also our white paper “Transformation in Finance – How Mindset Change Contributes to Sustainable Culture Change”.

 - Systematic competence development through customized programs.
 For details on content, see “Learning room”.

 The implementation of sustainability in the everyday business life of managers and employees requires, among other things, the examination of relevant sustainability issues.
 The “Sustainable Development Goals” (SDG) of the United Nations, form something like the core of sustainable development.

 With the online platforms “The Mission” or “SDGpreneur” from our partner Questo Prosulting, managers and employees learn not only agile collaboration, but also what dimensions sustainability has, what relevance it has for the future success of the company, and how sustainability can be integrated into the everyday life of your bank/insurance company.